-Wondering what the benefits are of using a mortgage broker when applying for a mortgage?
+What are the benefits of using a mortgage broker when applying for a mortgage?

-Is it better to use a mortgage broker or go direct with your bank?
+Is it better to use a specialist mortgage broker or go directly with your bank?

-With the availability of thousands of mortgage products and several mortgage lenders, how do you know which mortgage product is best for you?
+With thousands of mortgage products and several lenders available, how do you know which is best for you?

-Or what steps do you need to take in order to get the best mortgage product without putting a significant dent on your credit file?
+Or what steps do you need to take to get the best mortgage product without putting a significant dent in your credit file?

 According to IMLA, mortgage lending through intermediaries has reached 80 per cent in April 2021.

 Arranging a mortgage to buy your first home or remortgaging to capital raise for home improvements are exciting life decisions.
 However, it can also be frustrating and time-consuming if you don’t have the right knowledge and support to help you through the process.

 An experienced mortgage broker can save you time in: